 ZA Miner Expands Global Access To Eco-Driven Crypto Mining As Individual Investors Seek Stability

-LONDON, UK – June 4, 2025 – ZA Miner, a cloud mining company operating over 100 renewable-energy-powered facilities worldwide, has seen a sharp rise in user growth in Q2 2025.
+LONDON, UK, June 04, 2025 (GLOBE NEWSWIRE) -- ZA Miner, a cloud mining company operating over 100 renewable-energy-powered facilities worldwide, has seen a sharp rise in user growth in Q2 2025.
 This increase follows a broader shift among individual investors seeking alternatives to traditional assets, amid early signs of a potential rebound in the digital asset market.

 According to company insights, a large portion of new users are entering from mainstream trading environments, attracted to ZA Miner's simplified approach to cryptocurrency income generation.
 These users, ranging from first-time crypto participants to seasoned investors, are opting for managed mining contracts as a low-barrier entry point to digital asset exposure.